nlfiedler/exaf-rs/FORMAT.md

 As with directories, the `NM`, `UN`, and `GN` rows will almost certainly be much shorter than 64kb.

+As mentioned above, the `LN` and other metadata rows will likely only be present the first time the file appears in the archive, and should not be repeated in subsequent manifests if the file content spills over into another block.

 #### Symbolic Links

 Typically symbolic links do not have any metadata as it depends on the operating system, with FreeBSD being one such exception.
 If a link does have its own metadata, those values will be represented in the header in an identical manner to other directory and file entries.